 Blue Eggs - do they taste the same as "other eggs"?

-We have reviewed what chickens lay blue eggs.
-So now that you know what breeds to get to have blue eggs, you may wonder if blue eggs taste the same as other eggs.
+Now that you know what breeds to choose from, you may wonder if blue eggs taste the same as other eggs.

 The only difference is the pigment that is laid into the egg during the shell formation.